rodrickyu/Octopus-TeamCity/README.md

 The TeamCity plugin will be packaged and added to a `/source/dist` folder.

 To edit the code, you'll probably want to install IntelliJ community edition.
+JetBrains provide [instructions for configuring IntelliJ](http://confluence.jetbrains.com/display/TCD7/Bundled+Development+Package) for TeamCity plugin development.